JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ##### JETSCAPE output

-The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output.
-Open the `test_out.dat` file (located in the `build' folder) and look for the section with the heading `# JetScape module: SMASH`.
-I

-n this hands-on we will exclusively use the SMASH binary output.
+The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output in the section with the heading `# JetScape module: SMASH`.
+In this hands-on we will exclusively use the SMASH binary output.
 This is convenient as we can use existing analysis script infrastructure from the SMASH Analysis Suite, [available on Github](https://github.com/smash-transport/smash-analysis).
 You could naturally recreate the following pT analysis just as well with the `test_out.dat` file (or the SMASH OSCAR output).
 For an analysis of the scattering history, however, you always need to turn to the collision output of SMASH.

 ## 3) Effect of the afterburner rescattering stage